streetwriters/notesnook/docs/help/contents/desktop-integration/jumplist-and-dock-menu.md

 Jumplist menu items are responsible for opening Notesnook at the specified page.
 For example:

-1. Right click on the Notesnook icon in your taskbar/dock
+1. Right click the Notesnook icon in your taskbar/dock
-2. Click on "New notebook"
+2. Click "New notebook"
 3. Notice how the new notebook dialog is opened after the Notesnook app is focused

 ## Related pages